 In March 2021, The New York Times established a committee to avoid journalistic conflicts of interest with work written for The New York Times.

-In October 2021, The New York Times initiated testing for "New York Times Audio," an application showcasing podcasts, audio articles (including those from other publications via Audm), and archives from This American Life.
+In October 2021, The New York Times began testing "New York Times Audio", an application featuring podcasts from the Times, audio versions of articles from the Times and other publications, and archives from This American Life.

 In January 2022, The New York Times Company acquired The Athletic.

-In January 2022, The New York Times Company acquired Wordle, a word game developed by Josh Wardle, at a valuation in the "low-seven figures".
+In January 2022, The New York Times Company acquired Wordle, a word game developed by Josh Wardle in 2021, for a valuation in the 'low-seven figures'.

-In April 2022, Joseph Kahn was appointed as executive editor, with his efforts in establishing the Chinese website cn.nytimes.com contributing to his appointment.
+In April 2022, Joseph Kahn was appointed executive editor of The New York Times; his previous assistance in establishing the Chinese website contributed to his appointment.

-In June 2022, Kevin Quealy was named editor of The Upshot.
+Kevin Quealy was named editor of The Upshot in June 2022.

-In September 2022, The Hollywood Reporter reported that the Times would expand its delivery options to US$95 cooking kits curated by chefs such as Nina Compton, Chintan Pandya, and Naoko Takei Moore.
-That month, the staff of NYT Cooking went on tour with Compton, Pandya, and Moore in Los Angeles, New Orleans, and New York City, culminating in a food festival.
+The Hollywood Reporter reported in September 2022 that the Times would expand its delivery options to US$95 cooking kits curated by chefs such as Nina Compton, Chintan Pandya, and Naoko Takei Moore.

 On December 7, 2022, The New York Times Guild held a one-day strike, the first interruption to The New York Times since 1978.

-Following the cancellation of The Washington Post Magazine in December 2022, The New York Times Magazine and The Boston Globe Magazine remain the only weekly Sunday magazines.
+In December 2022, following the cancellation of The Washington Post Magazine, The New York Times Magazine and The Boston Globe Magazine became the only weekly Sunday magazines.

 As of 2022, The New York Times is the second-largest newspaper by print circulation in the United States behind The Wall Street Journal.